vinsonchuong/puppet-strings/actions/open-chrome/README.md

 Use [`closeBrowser`](../close-browser) to gracefully end browser processes that are no longer needed.

-Otherwise, when the Node.js process that calls `openBrowser` ends, Chrome will be killed with `SIGKILL`.
+Otherwise, when the Node.js process that calls `openChrome` ends, Chrome will be killed with `SIGKILL`.